oostendo/python-zxing/README.markdown

 python-zxing - a quick and dirty wrapper fo the [ZXing barcode library](http://code.google.com/p/zxing/)

 This is a hack subprocess control library that gives you a reasonable Python interface to the ZXing command line.
+ZXing will recognize and decode 1D and 2D barcodes in images, and return position information and decoded values.
+This will let you read barcodes from any images in Python.

+If you need to threshold or filter your image prior to sending to ZXing, I recommend using functions from (SimpleCV)[http://sf.net/p/simplecv].

 Instructions for use